Pentecostal Assemblies of the World

-The Pentecostal Assemblies of the World (P.A.W. or PAW) is a Oneness Pentecostal denomination headquartered in Indianapolis, Indiana.
+The Pentecostal Assemblies of the World (P.A.W.) is a Oneness Pentecostal denomination headquartered in Indianapolis, Indiana.
 Claiming an estimated 2 million members in approximately 4,000 churches as of 2022, the Association of Religion Data Archives reported the PAW as having 54,934 members in 108 U.S. churches.

 History

 Early years (1914–1917)

 The Pentecostal Assemblies of the World is the result of the merger of two Oneness Pentecostal bodies in the early years of the Pentecostal movement.
 The oldest body was founded in 1914 by a Oneness minister named J. J. Frazier.
 The church was centered on the West Coast and was the first to use the Pentecostal Assemblies of the World name.

 The second body resulted from a schism within the Assemblies of God USA in 1916.
 That year the Assemblies of God general council disapproved of Oneness Pentecostal doctrine and adopted a trinitarian Statement of Fundamental Truths.
 This forced a large minority of Pentecostal ministers and churches to withdraw from the Assemblies of God and form a new group advocating Oneness Pentecostalism.
 They were led by Garfield Thomas Haywood, formerly the leading African-American pastor within the Assemblies of God.
 This group met in Eureka Springs, Arkansas, to create an organization capable of issuing ministerial credentials named the General Assembly of the Apostolic Churches.
 The top officials of this new organization were D. C. O. Opperman and Howard A. Goss, formerly important leaders of the Assemblies of God.

 Early Pentecostals were pacifists.
 As the likelihood of America's entering World War I increased, the General Assembly of the Apostolic Churches attempted to gain government recognition in order to protect its young ministers from the draft law.
 Being unsuccessful in this endeavor, it was decided to merge with a similar organization already possessing incorporated status.
 Frazier's group was already incorporated, and the two groups merged in late 1917 under the PAW name.
 The first chairman of the merged group was C. W. Doak, a white man, and the first secretary was G. T. Haywood.